dzoliana/FoodApp-exercise/README.md

   - add Button component
 - add folder store
   - add CartContext component with CartContextProvider() function for managing cart data in centralized way
-- creating 'handleAddMealToCart' for handling button click
+- creating 'handleAddMealToCart' for handling button click in MealItem.jsx
+- creating 'totalCartItems' in Header.jsx for updating number of items in cart